 It’s summer!
 We are in the midst of a pandemic!
 Summer offers a chance to exercise in the great outdoors with family and friends.
-Keep the current health crisis in mind, take extra time to plan your outings, and still enjoy the long, warm days of summer.
+Keep the current health crisis in mind, take extra time to plan your outings for summer exercise, and still enjoy the long, warm days of summer.

 This summer, keep safety in mind at all times:

 - Wear a mask when not social distancing or when indoors

 - Wash your hands often and bring hand sanitizer when out

 - Steer clear of crowds